|

 and Turkish Baths: Education and Etiquette

 A bathing suit and the desire for ultimate relaxation is all you need.
-You

-Spa also provides these items for your convenience.
+but Southampton Spa also provides these items for your convenience.

 Getting